studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
 Build immersive 2D or 3D WordPress themes Awwwards in "no time" with our Boilerplate that your clients can manage with ACF.

+> [!CAUTION]
+> Don't use our node modules online.
+Only locally for run Gulp.
+>
+> For this repo and v3 repo.

 ## Guide
 1. Put the WordPress Production Files on root